 Trish Bertuzzi: Women in Sales Talk Productivity

-In this series, we connect with female thought leaders and role models from the world of high tech sales.
-We delve into the personal and professional dimension of their careers, and explore their thoughts on productivity and sales effectiveness.
+In this series, we delve into the personal and professional dimension of female thought leaders from the world of high tech sales to explore their views on productivity and sales effectiveness.

 Cien spoke with Boston native, Trish Bertuzzi, CEO of The Bridge Group and author of The Sales Development Playbook.
 Trish is famous for serving as a major leader and influencer in the sales industry.
 Her firm helps sales and marketing leaders make big decisions on strategy, productivity and performance, process, technology and tools.
 Trish and her team have helped over 380 companies build and optimize Inside Sales.